 The Trustees set and use the Scheme of Delegation to empower those involved in the governance at the Trust to govern the day to day affairs of the individual organisations within the Trust.
 This document is a powerful tool to ensure that every decision taken within the Trust is done so on the basis of our guiding principle of Children First.
-The Scheme of Delegation matrix uses a RASCI model to define the tasks and accountabilities for which individual governance bodies or senior professionals are Responsible, Accountable, Supporting, Consulted or Informed.

 Further information on our Trustees can be found here.

-Principally, the role of Scrutiny Panels is:
+Principally, the role of Local Governing Committees are:

 - To monitor the work done in school to check that it matches the information given by school leaders.